MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/apps-manual-onboarding-with-entra-id.md

     |---|---|
     |Entra ID|SAML 2.0 or OpenID Connect|

+ ### Check for pre-onboarded apps

+ Before you onboard your apps, make sure that it's not included in the following list of pre-onboarded apps for both access and session controls:

+- AWS
+- Box
+- Concur
+- CornerStone on Demand
+- DocuSign
+- Dropbox
+- Egnyte
+- GitHub
+- Google Workspace
+- HighQ
+- JIRA/Confluence
+- LinkedIn Learning
+- Microsoft Azure DevOps (Visual Studio Team Services)
+- Microsoft Azure portal
+- Microsoft Dynamics 365 CRM
+- Microsoft Exchange Online
+- Microsoft OneDrive for Business
+- Microsoft Power BI
+- Microsoft SharePoint Online
+- Microsoft Teams
+- Microsoft Yammer
+- Salesforce
+- ServiceNow
+- Slack
+- Tableau
+- Workday
+- Workiva
+- Workplace by Facebook

+To use pre-onboarded apps with Defender for Cloud Apps, you must route the app to access and session controls and perform an initial sign-in.

 ## To deploy any app

 Follow these steps to configure any app to be controlled by Defender for Cloud Apps Conditional Access App Control.